SSC Napoli: Rivalries

 Unlike other Italian cities such as Genoa, Milan, Rome and Turin, Napoli is the only major football club in the city, and therefore there is no derby in the strict sense of the term.
-The now-infrequent derby with Savoia, the next largest club in Naples, was played for the first time 24 December 1939, during the knockout phase of the 1939–40 Coppa Italia, the score was 1–3 in favor of Napoli.
-The last meeting between the clubs was in Serie B in 2000, won 0–1 by Napoli.
+The now-infrequent derby with Savoia, the next largest club in Naples, was played for the first time on 24 December 1939, during the knockout phase of the 1939–40 Coppa Italia, the score was 1–3 in favour of Napoli.
+The last meeting between the clubs was in the Serie B in 2000, won 0–1 by Napoli.

 Napoli's most hated rivals are Juventus.
 There is also a strong rivalry with Roma.
-Even though there used to be an official friendship between Napoli and AS Roma fans, particularly strong in the 70s and 80s and known as the Derby del Sole (Derby of the Sun), the friendship ended in 1987 and became a rivalry who got worse around 2001, and reached its peak after the 2014 Coppa Italia final, when a Roma fan killed Napoli fan Ciro Esposito near the Stadio Olimpico, shooting him with a gun.

-As Napoli is one of the most important southern Italian teams, there are a lot of rivalries with several northern teams, like Milan, Internazionale, Atalanta BC and Hellas Verona.
-Napoli fans also have a fierce rivalry with the other Roman club Lazio,and contest the Derby del Mezzogiorno (Midday Derby/Derby of Southern Italy) against Bari and Derby Bourbon (referencing the family that ruled the Kingdom of the Two Sicilies) against Foggia.
+Even though there used to be an official friendship between Napoli and AS Roma fans, particularly strong in the 70s and 80s and known as the Derby del Sole (Derby of the Sun), the friendship ended in 1987 and became a rivalry which got worse around 2001, and reached its peak after the 2014 Coppa Italia final, when a Roma fan shot and killed a Napoli fan named Ciro Esposito near the Stadio Olimpico.
+As Napoli is one of the most important clubs in Southern Italy, they share many rivalries with clubs in the north, like Milan, Internazionale, Fiorentina, Atalanta and Hellas Verona.
+Napoli fans also have a fierce rivalry with the other Roman club Lazio, and contest the Derby del Mezzogiorno (Midday Derby/Derby of Southern Italy) against Bari and Derby Bourbon (referencing the family that ruled the Kingdom of the Two Sicilies) against Foggia.

 The Derby del Sud Italia (Derby of Southern Italy) against Catanzaro was considered one of the most important rivalries in Italy during the 1970s.

-The fans of Napoli do co-star in two particular derbies in Italy against other regional teams: Derby della Campania generally refers to a rivalry with regional clubs, mainly Avellino and Salernitana.
+The fans of Napoli recognise two additional regional derbies: Derby della Campania generally refers to a rivalry with regional clubs, mainly Avellino and Salernitana.

 Friendships

 A "friendly rivalry" with Palermo is contested, known as the Derby delle Due Sicilie (Derby of the Two Sicilies), in reference to the historical link of the former Kingdom of Two Sicilies.
 Another friendly rivalry exists with Catania known as the Derby del Vulcano (Volcano Derby), referencing Mount Vesuvius near Naples and Mount Etna near Catania.
+A friendship also exists with Juve Stabia.

 Friendships with teams outside Italy exist with Borussia Dortmund, Celtic, Lokomotiv Plovdiv, Paris Saint-Germain, and Red Star Belgrade.
+The club's fans also has a fondness for the Oltean club Universitatea Craiova, due to the regional similarities of the supporters.

-Napoli formerly had a famous and long-standing friendship with the fans of Genoa, but the friendship ended in 2019.
+Napoli formerly had a long-standing friendship with the fans of Genoa, but the friendship ended in 2019.
 Napoli also once had a friendship with Roma.